cconrad/cconrad.github.io/content/blog/2010-06-02-lease-net-development-tools.md

 comments: true
 date: 2010-06-02 15:29:50 +02:00
 date_gmt: 2010-06-02 13:29:50 +0000
+excerpt: The Microsoft Action Pack Subscription (MAPS) has been a cheap way for very small businesses and self-employed technicians as well as students to get their hands on many of Microsoft's software offerings for a small yearly fee.
 header: 'no'
 published: true
 sidebar: left
 status: publish
 tags:
   - microsoft
-teaser: The Microsoft Action Pack Subscription (MAPS) has been a cheap way for very small businesses and self-employed technicians as well as students to get their hands on many of Microsoft's software offerings for a small yearly fee.
 title: Lease .NET development tools
 wordpress_id: 270
 wordpress_url: http://www.clausconrad.com/blog/lease-net-development-tools